 - a.
-The Learning Support Department runs a Social Communication Games Club in order to help students with additional needs to develop meaningful peer relationships and increase their confidence in expressing themselves.
-During the Covid-19 pandemic, this has been adapted to comply with social distancing and bubbles in place in school.
-For some students, 1:1 or paired sessions to support social communication have been put in place. - b.
-Students who have an EHCP and social communication needs have been provided with a twice-weekly 1:1 check in. - c.
+The Learning Support Department runs several social communication interventions, including Lego Therapy and Talkabout.
+We also have two members of staff trained as Emotional Literacy Support Assistants who provide 1:1 intervention and support to select students. - b.
+For some students, daily 1:1 check ins are in place with a member of the Learning Support team.
+These enable them to discuss any specific issues they may have and provide them with strategies to deal with them. - c.
 Some students access the Learning Resource Centre at break and lunch times.
-Some students also access support from SENISS and/or the Sensory Service within school hours.
+Some students also access support from the Sensory Service within school hours.
 For students with sensory issues, specific strategies such as early movement between lessons and time out passes may be used.